Reinforced, markings of Karachi, Pak hand all over in tunnel used by JeM terrorists

 Following an order by the Director General of the BSF, Rakesh Asthana, the forces are now patrolling the above mentioned areas with an objective of unearthing more cross-border tunnels like the one used by the four Jaish-e-Mohammad terrorists, who were killed on November 19.

-The Border Security Force on Sunday said that it detected a 150 metre long tunnel that could have been used by the four Jaish-e-Mohammad terrorists for infiltration from Pakistan.
+The Border Security Force on Sunday said that it detected a 150-metre long tunnel that could have been used by the four Jaish-e-Mohammad terrorists for infiltration from Pakistan.

 Also Read: